yanlee26/yanlee26.github.io/resume-en.md

  - Maintain and refactor the company's internal business code;
  - Participate in company technology sharing and exchange, sum up good code habits and elegant code packaging;
  - Go deep into the bottom layer and familiar with mainstream third-party frameworks and combine the company's business needs, and gradually introduce to project development.

-## 上海九筹投资有限公司(Medical and Power Business, 2013.07 - 2016.07)

-**Front-end development engineer**

-### Work Content(jQuery + bootstrap | Angular1)

- - Refactoring and maintaining the business front-end business code;
- - Packaging companies commonly used utils to introduce third-party frameworks suitable for the company's business needs;
- - Encapsulate front-end components of the company, participate in company code specification development and internal technology sharing and exchange;
- - Work with background engineers and client engineers to develop technical implementation plans, interface specifications, etc.

 ---